giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 **Tag**
 ^^^^^^^

-This feature is highly irregular and will need processing in order to be useful.
-Some mapping could be applied to clean the data:
+This feature is highly irregular and requires further processing to be useful.
+A preliminary mapping could be applied to unify cases where no keyword is specified.

 .. code:: python